80 Personal Finance Tips That Help Build Wealth

 Your employer is not interested in your quest for a new home.
 Their interest is in keeping a great employee.
-For this reason, in order to be successful at getting that pay raise, put emphasis on the value you can contribute.
+For this reason, to be successful at getting that pay raise, emphasize the value you can contribute.
 If you are not sure of what your job is worth, find out.

 Personal finance tips for keeping debt in check